Skip to main content

 Blended profiles effectively create a matrix of characteristics, where each matrix cell represents one blended target segment.

-Example of a blended profile
+Example of a blended profile with interlock as blended type

 You can pass two or more regular profiles into generate blended profile endpoint to generate a blended profile payload.